 Culture First – Support local music, food, culture and customs.

 Greetings – A local custom and great way to start every meeting is with a “Good morning”, “Good afternoon” or “Good evening”.
 Leave out this introduction and you’ll start out on the wrong foot.

 Beach Wear No-Nos!
 Swimsuits on the beach, OK.
 But cover up for shopping, bars and restaurants and travel.

 Island Life has a different pace, a slower pace.
 Slow down.
 Relax.
 It’s why you’re on vacation.

 Resources: Water, power, food, fuel.
 They are all VERY EXPENSIVE on the islands.
 Conserve whenever possible.
 Shorter showers and less A/C …

 Respect: Understand the historic and cultural significance of the island’s plantation-era ruins!
+A greta resource for the history of St John in photos, maps and well researched articles is the St John Historical Society‘s web site.
 The ruins atop Fortsberg, site of the 1733 Slave Revolt, are a place of great historical significance and source of pride.

 Respect: The plants, wildlife, historic structures, St John’s hiking trails, St John’s coral reefs and marine ecosystems as well as the sea creatures that live there.

 Glass Containers: Glass bottles and containers are prohibited inside the National Park.
 Park Rangers do inspect coolers.